Facebook denies it sells ad-targeting based on users’ emotions

 Facebook’s exercise in mass emotional manipulation, which was actually carried out in 2012, involved it showing users either more positive or more negative content to see if it could influence their mood.
 When details of the internal experiment emerged it was roundly condemned as unethical.

-The company also garnered criticism for its ad targeting practices last fall after it emerged it was allowing ads to be targeted based on users’ ethnic affinity — with concerns this could enable discriminatory advertising.
-It subsequently disabled ethnic affinity targeting for housing, employment and credit-related ads.
+Last fall the company also garnered criticism for its ad targeting practices after it emerged it was allowing ads to be targeted based on users’ ethnic affinity — with concerns this could enable discriminatory advertising.
+Facebook subsequently disabled ethnic affinity targeting for housing, employment and credit-related ads.

-And while Facebook has distanced itself from these latest suggestions that it’s tracking users emotions for marketing-related sales opportunities, a longitudinal study of Facebook usage, conducted by external researchers and published in the American Journal of Epidemiology in February, claims to have found an association between activity on the social network and negative feelings of well-being.
+And while the social media giant has distanced itself from these latest suggestions it’s tracking users emotions for marketing-related sales opportunities, a longitudinal study of Facebook usage, conducted by external researchers and published in the American Journal of Epidemiology in February, claims to have found an association between activity on the social network and negative feelings of well-being.

 “The negative associations of Facebook use were comparable to or greater in magnitude than the positive impact of offline interactions, which suggests a possible tradeoff between offline and online relationships,” the researchers wrote in the abstract to the paper.

 More recently, Facebook has also been accused of allowing data on millions of its users to be covertly harvested by a Trump campaign affiliate — and potentially used to target political advertising at Americans ahead of the 2016 Presidential election.
 Although it has refuted these claims, telling the Intercept in March: “Our investigation to date has not uncovered anything that suggests wrongdoing.”